julmo611/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+Speed, .map is faster because returns a new array while .forEach doesn't.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? function is called by name.
+It can be passed data to operate on.
+Method is called by name that is associated with an object.

 3. What is closure?
+- Functions that refer to independent (free) variables.
+- I found this and I like it.
+"It's a stateful function."

 4. Describe the four rules of the 'this' keyword.
+“this” refers to global object  - Global binding “this” refers to new instance   - New binding
+“this” refers to invoker object (parent object) - Implicit binding “this” refers to an explicit object - Explicit binding

 5. Why do we need super() in an extended class?
+To call Functions on a parent object

 ## Project Set up